cylc/cylc-doc/src/7-to-8/major-changes/before-you-start.rst

 Solution
 --------

-To avoid problems with old config items you should validate your workflow using Cylc 7.
+To avoid problems with old settings you should validate your workflow using Cylc 7.
 Look for deprecation warnings and edit the workflow configuration to eliminate these warnings.